Chow Ka Wa: Citizen

 Chow began his professional career at Citizen, a newly promoted First Division club, in the 2004–05 season.
-However, as a young player, he failed to compete for a place in the starting line-up, only mostly played in the Senior Shield.
+However, as a young player, he failed to compete for a place in the starting line-up and mostly played in the Senior Shield only.

 Loan to Xiangxie Phar

 During the season, Xiangxie Phar was rebuilt and players all left the club.
-To retain their presence in the league, six teams from the First Division league loaned their young players so that they could gain match experiences.
+To retain their presence in the league, six teams from the First Division league loaned their young players so that they could gain match experience.
 Chow was one of them who was loaned from Citizen.
 However, as he was still a student at that time, he failed to attend every training session and therefore was not given many match-playing chances.
 He returned to Citizen at the end of the season.

 Kwun Tong

 After spending a season in the top-tier division, he joined Third Division side Kwun Tong, as he had to focus on academic studies.
 Although he played most of the matches, he failed to help them gain promotion to the Second Division.
 He left the club at the end of the season.